tvaisanen/dependencymapping/README.md

 ## Development

 1. git clone https://github.com/tvaisanen/dependencymapping
-2. docker-compose up
+2. docker-compose -f docker-compose.development.yml up

+This starts three services for development.

+* React JS hotreloaded dev server
+* Express backend API
+* Mongo DB

+File `docker-compose.development.yml` resets the database on page refresh.
+If you need the data to persist use the file `docker-compose.development.persistent-data.yml` and the application will use different database in Mongo and the resetting will be disabled.

 ### Run tests

+get container ids with: `docker ps`
-React web app: `docker exec -it dependencymapping_web npm test`

-Django Rest API: `docker exec -it dependencymapping_api ptw`
+web app: `docker exec -it ${id for web} npm test` api app: `docker exec -it ${id for api} npm test`

-run `docker container ls` if container if default container names are not found.

 ## Environment